b2b tech colors

 various tech logos

-As the tech sector matured, the blue tones lightened and brightened.
-We’re not sure when corporate photographers started using blue gels in their shoots, but the cyan-toned conference room and cool-blue laboratory are still popular stock-photo choices.
-Bright blue came to represent cutting-edge technology, and became a popular choice for tech firms that wanted to stay in the comfortable blue family, but kick up the liveliness quotient.
+As the tech sector matured, blue tones lightened and brightened.
+We’re not sure when corporate photographers started using blue gels in their shoots, but among stock photo choices, the cyan-toned conference room and cool-blue laboratory remain extremely popular.

 kinsey tech elements

 Even IBM has expanded its blue palette to include a variety of bright blues.
-The flexibility and visibility of these hues is useful to a large, global tech firm with multiple application needs.
+The flexibility and visibility of these hues is useful to a large, global tech firm whose products meet multiple needs.

 comparison of IBM tech logos

 If you could time-travel back to the 1980s, you’d find yourself in a sea of black and blue technology branding: IBM, HP, Microsoft, Dell.
-But you’d also find the iconic rainbow-hued Apple logo, which announced from the beginning that this was a company that intended to “Think Different.”
+But you’d also find the iconic rainbow-hued Apple logo, which announced from the beginning that the brand was setting out to “Think Different.”

 ebay tech logos

-When Google launched in 1999, it too used multiple primary colors in its logo, implying playful energy and hinting at the infinite possibilities in the Google search universe.
-The logo has been flattened and streamlined, but it’s still the primary element in a brand that has become a global powerhouse.
-So recognizable is the Google logo that the company regularly alters it for Google Doodles — something most brand managers would avoid.
+Google also used multiple primary colors in its logo when the brand launched in 1999, signaling curious, impish energy and hinting at the infinite possibilities in the Google search universe.
+The logo has since been flattened and streamlined, but it’s still the primary element in a brand that has become a global powerhouse.
+The Google logo is so recognizable, in fact, that the company regularly alters it for Google Doodles—something most brand managers would forbid (or at least limit).

-And when Microsoft wanted to launch its game-changing Windows product, it signaled the product’s newness with a wavy four-color “flag.”
-Those four squares of color eventually morphed to become part of the Microsoft corporate logo.
+Even the most business-like tech brands got in on the power of rainbow colors.
+When Microsoft launched its game-changing Windows operating system, it signaled its newness with a wavy four-color “flag.”
+Those four squares later evolved to become part of the Microsoft corporate logo.

 microsoft tech logos

-When in doubt, start with black and add something zingy
+When tech brands need to feel serious, they start with black and add something zingy

 What’s a tech company to do when it wants to look edgy but also instill confidence?
-Add a hit of bright color to a solid base of black or gray.
-That’s the brand choice of several companies in the top 100.
-And it makes sense: you can inject as little or as much pop into your brand as the application requires.
+Add a pop of bright color to a base of stability-signaling black or gray.
+We found several tech companies in the top 100 that employed this strategy.
+And it makes sense: you can inject as little or as much color into your visual brand as the application requires.

 A good example is computing innovator Nvidia, which pairs black and bright green in its high-impact, high-visibility brand.
-Liberal use of black and charcoal gray lend gravitas to its communications, while the bright green underscores its future-focused computing expertise.
+Black and charcoal gray lend gravitas to Nvidia’s communications while bright green underscores its future-focused computing expertise.

 nvidia tech logos